Vaporizer (inhalation device): Cannabis vaporizers

-Cannabis flower is commonly consumed using a dry herb vaporizer.
+Cannabis flower is commonly consumed using a dry-herb vaporizer.
 The cannabis may be heated in a chamber via indirect flame exposure or an electrical heating element, allowing users to inhale the resulting vapor.
 The temperatures reached are cooler than the combustion temperature of cannabis, which is around 230–315 °C (445–600 °F).

-Vaporizing is more efficient than smoking, because approximately 30% of THC in cannabis or hashish cigarettes is destroyed by pyrolysis during smoking.

-Cannabis is also consumed via the vaporization of cannabis concentrates or oils that have been extracted from the plant, commonly referred to as "dabbing".
-Users typically employ a torch to heat a small cup shaped quartz or titanium attatchment on a bong before dabbing the oil onto the heated surface and inhaling the vapors through the bong.
+Cannabis is also consumed via the vaporization of cannabis concentrates or oils extracted from the plant, commonly referred to as "dabbing".
+Users typically employ a torch to heat a small cup shaped quartz or titanium attachment on a bong before dabbing the oil onto the heated surface and inhaling the vapors through the bong.
 This route of consumption is generally much more potent than smoking or vaporizing marijuana flower due to the increased concentration of cannabinoids.
 Users typically report that the effects of dabbing are much more intense than regular cannabis, while also being shorter lived.

-Cannabis concentrate is also commonly used in e-cigarette style vaporizers known as "dab cartridges" or "THC pens".
-An e-cigarette is used to heat liquid cannabis oil, creating vapor that is inhaled by the user.
-The most frequently used Cannabis concentrate in e-cig vapes is THC distillate, although others frequently contain different forms of cannabis oil mixed with Polyethylene glycol or other additives to lower viscosity and create so called "THC e-liquid" for use in e-cigarettes.
-Natural and artificial terpenes are also frequently added by manufacturers to enhance flavor, often using blends that mimic popular cannabis strains or sugary foods such as candy or cereal.
-While vape pens deliver higher concentrations of THC to cannabis users, the psychoactive effects are reported to be shorter lasting than the effects of vaporizing or smoking traditional marijuana.
+Cannabis concentrate is also commonly used in e-cigarette style vaporizer pens in the form of liquid containers known as cartridges.
+A battery connected to the atomizer is used to heat the cannabis oil, creating a vapor that is inhaled by the user.
+Cartridges typically contain different preparations of cannabis oil mixed with cannabinoids, terpenes, solvents (primarily Propylene glycol and Glycerol) used for thinning, fatty acids, and flavonoids.
+Natural or artificial terpenes are frequently added by manufacturers to enhance flavor, often using blends that mimic popular cannabis strains or sugary foods such as candy or pastries.

 Of the studies that have investigated cannabis vaporization, few have addressed the quality of the vapor extracted and delivered; instead, studies usually focus on the mode of usage of the vaporizers.
 However, those that have addressed vapor quality have demonstrated promising results.
 Such studies suggest that the absence of combustion results in an aerosol that contains significantly lower amounts of harmful substances found in smoke, such as tar, carbon monoxide, and carcinogenic compounds known as polynuclear aromatic hydrocarbons (PAH).
 One study found that cannabis smoke contains 111 compounds (including several carcinogenic PAHs) in addition to the cannabinoids, whereas only 3 additional compounds were identified in cannabis vapor, other than the cannabinoids.
 This suggests that the vaporization of cannabis may be a safer alternative to combusted cannabis.
+On the other hand, a study in the UK (where cannabis is illegal) found that some illicitly distributed cannabis vaporizers contained harmful levels of xylazine, an animal sedative which can lead to overdose.